Ukrainian Premier League Under-21 and Under-19: Reserves competitions

-In 2004 the PFL introduced competition among the Vyshcha Liha (Higher League) clubs' double teams (reserve teams).
-The reason for introduction of the Vyshcha Liha competitions among doubles was partly connected with necessity to free the PFL lower league competitions from the Higher League clubs' second teams.
-With introduction of the double competitions in 2004, professional clubs started to remove their second teams from the 2004-05 Ukrainian Second League and even more in the following season.
-The age restriction for the Vyshcha Liha double teams at first was conditional.
-In 2006 the PFL discontinued joint youth competition among under-19 teams conducted along with the Youth Football League.
+In 2004, the PFL introduced competition for the PFL Higher League (Vyshcha Liha) clubs' double teams (reserve teams).
+The reason for the introduction of the PFL Higher League competitions for doubles was partly connected with the necessity to free the PFL lower league competitions from the Higher League clubs' second teams.
+With the introduction of the double competitions in 2004, professional clubs started to remove their second teams from the 2004-05 Ukrainian Second League and even more in the following season.
+The age restriction for the PFL Higher League double teams at first was conditional.
+In 2006, the PFL discontinued joint youth competition among under-19 teams conducted along with the Youth Football League.

 Conversion of reserve competitions and addition of other UPL junior competitions

-In 2008 there was established the Ukrainian Premier League which took the administration over the Higher League clubs' competitions including the competitions among doubles.
+In 2008, the Ukrainian Premier League was established, which took over the administration of the PFL Higher League clubs' competitions, including competitions for double teams.
 Those competitions were renamed as the UPL championship and the UPL youth championship.
-The UPL youth competition became age restrictive and involved players of under-21 years of age.
+The UPL youth competition became age-restricted and involved players under 21 years.

-In 2012 now as part of the Ukrainian Premier League, there was reestablished competitions among under-19 teams.
+In 2012, the Ukrainian Premier League added competitions for under-19 teams.
 To avoid ambiguity, the UPL youth championship was renamed as the UPL U-21 championship, while the other competition received the name of UPL U-19 championship.